 No, which is why it can often be confusing for the self-employed, independent contractors, and business owners with no employees to know when they might be required to purchase workers' compensation coverage.

 For example, the state of Texas generally doesn't mandate that anyone purchase workers' comp coverage, but New York requires coverage as soon as a business hires one employee.
 It's important to review the workers' comp laws in your state to make sure you are in compliance.

 Every state has its own set of laws governing workers' compensation, including what the penalties are for failing to carry coverage.
 For example:

 In addition to workers' compensation insurance, self-employed workers and independent contractors may need:

-Compare quotes from multiple top-rated U.S. carriers with Insureon’s free 15-minute application.
-Find quotes on workers' compensation insurance for self-employed workers and independent contractors, as well as other policies to protect your business.
+Compare quotes from multiple top-rated U.S. carriers with Insureon’s free online application.
+Find quotes for workers' compensation insurance for self-employed workers and independent contractors, as well as other policies to protect your business.